 It is written to scale well, to comfortably work with gigabyte data sets, million-step simulations, or computationally-intensive agent-based models.
 If you have tried using other open source tools for computationally demanding work and found that those tools weren't up to the task, then Apophenia is the library for you.

 The library has been growing and improving since 2005, and has been downloaded over 10,000 times.
-To date, it has over two hundred functions to facilitate scientific computing, such as:
+To date, it has over two hundred functions to facilitate statistical computing, such as:

 - OLS and family, discrete choice models like probit and logit, kernel density estimators, and other common models